 • What do you want testing tools to do for you, and do any free tools offer this functionality?

 • How capable is your team, and will they need extra technical support?

-• How much could a mistake cost your organisation?
+• How much could a mistake cost your organization?

-• How important is data security within your organisation?
+• How important is data security within your organization?

-• Will your organisation’s needs scale up in the future?
+• Will your organization’s needs scale up in the future?